 Rebecca Page is a media relations and communications professional with more than 12 years experience working both in and with the Australian media industry.
 She works as Media Advisor for one of Australia’s most trusted and recognised brands, the NRMA.
 Prior to this role, she worked for NSW Health in a similar role.
 Before working in Public Relations, Rebecca worked as a journalist for Fairfax Media, the Seven and Nine Networks and Sky News Australia.

 I began shooting a documentary on miscarriage titled Misunderstandings Of Miscarriage after my second miscarriage and came across Sam & Gabbi and everything they have been doing.
 Pink Elephants have been incredibly supportive and have connected me with women all over Australia.
 I instantly felt like I wasn’t alone in my quest to open the conversation on miscarriage.
-It is an honour to be asked to be an ambassador and I look forward to changing the way miscarriage is viewed within our society.
+It is an honour to be asked to be a Patron and I look forward to changing the way miscarriage is viewed within our society.
 Tahyna xx

 Initially, I stumbled across the Pink Elephants Support Network at a presentation supported by Genea.
 Little did I know that some 6 months later, I would suffer a miscarriage myself.
 My partner was overseas at the time so I would have been at a loss without them.